Hubs-Foundation/hubs-cloud/community-edition/readme.md

   - Option #2: use Hubs' certbotbot
     - run `npm run gen-ssl` to get an SSL certificate provisioned for your domains
       - If it fails with an error like `namespaces "hcce" not found`, it's probably because the namespace hasn't finished generating from your initial application of the hcce.yaml file, so try running it again in a few seconds.
-    - Search for and comment out the `--default-ssl-certificate` line in `hcce.yaml` and then reapply `hcce.yaml` to kubernetes
+    - Search for and comment out the `--default-ssl-certificate` line in `hcce.yaml` and then reapply `hcce.yaml` to kubernetes using `npm run apply`

 ## Managing Kubernetes